 CMAP's Trip-Based Models

-CMAP is also developing a set of advanced models under the "activity-based" modeling framework.
-This is a multi-year effort outlined in our Strategic Plan for Advanced Modeling at CMAP.
-Activity-Based Modeling is increasingly viewed as a superior method to better understand the socioeconomic determinants of travel choice and for evaluating modern transportation solutions.
-The research effort to implement advanced models for metropolitan planning is still comparatively young.
-Several progressive regional planning agencies nationwide have embarked on advanced model development programs and CMAP joins them in a commitment to improve the state-of-the-practice in travel modeling.
+Other regional planning agencies nationwide have embarked on advanced model development programs, and CMAP joins them in a commitment to improve the state-of-the-practice in travel modeling.
 To inquire about our advanced travel model work program, please contact us at firstname.lastname@example.org.

 CMAP also hosts the monthly Chicago Area Travel Model User Group (CATMUG).
 If you are interested in learning more about research, development and applications in travel demand modeling, please join us.
 All are welcome.